 In case you’re not quite convinced yet, let me tell you all about this fun-tastic (I just needed to say that) how to make homemade chocolate frosting recipe!
 It’s:

-- easy to make, with just 2 ingredients
+- easy to make, with just 2 ingredients (one of which is this irresistible Paleo Vegan Dark Chocolate)

 - oh-so creamy and mouthwatering